zonemaster/zonemaster/docs/specifications/Basic-TP/basic02.md

-## BASIC02: The domain must have at least one working nameserver
+## BASIC02: The domain must have at least one working name server

 ### Test case identifier
-**BASIC02** The domain must have at least one working nameserver
+**BASIC02** The domain must have at least one working name server

 ### Objective

-In order for the domain to work, it must have at least one nameserver that can answer queries about the domain.
+In order for the domain to work, it must have at least one name server that can answer queries about the domain.

 ### Inputs

-1. A list of nameserver names taken from the parent domain
+1. A list of name server names taken from the parent domain
 2. and the IP addresses corresponding to those names.

-The addresses should come from glue address records for in-bailiwick nameserver names and from separate recursive queries for out-of-bailiwick nameserver names.
+The addresses should come from glue address records for in-bailiwick name server names and from separate recursive queries for out-of-bailiwick name server names.

 ### Ordered description of steps to be taken to execute the test case